 The role of PHC members is to contribute to the development of national plant health policy, capacity and capability in Australia by representing their governments on plant health issues within the scope of PHC’s responsibilities and bringing a whole-of-government position to the committee.
 PHC membership comprises representatives from:

-- Department of Agriculture and Water Resources (Australian Chief Plant Protection Officer)
+- Department of Agriculture (Australian Chief Plant Protection Officer)

 - Department of Primary Industries (NSW)